Winter Art Project for Preschoolers

 These winter scenes are beautiful, and 100% kids-made! they make excellent Christmas gifts to parents.

 What’s better than a fun winter art project for preschoolers?
 This winter craft for kids utilizes process art, which encourages persistence and develops patience and creativity.
-No two projects are supposed to look alike and the focus is strictly on the process and not the end result.

 I know this is a long list of supplies for these winter paintings, but really, you probably already have everything on hand.